ravi-119/System-Design-/README.md

-# System-Design-
+System-Design-
-#Day1Session
-☺☺Hello all my Linkedln family here I am just deep diving into hashtag#SystemDesign✔In this post I'll just talk about how the system design is important  terms and concepts that I have learnt in this session.
+Day1Session
-✔System Design is very important to build a scaleable system and applications.
+✔ System Design is very important to build a scaleable system and applications.
-✔It will helps me to build a scaleable system and Engineering mindset.
+✔ It will helps me to build a scaleable system and Engineering mindset.
-✔I think this is the main underline principle to learn  system design.
+✔ I think this is the main underline principle to learn  system design.

 What is system design?
-✔In the world of software high level planning followed by low level planning/detailed planning followed by the final execution the is called a system design.
+✔ In the world of software high level planning followed by low level planning/detailed planning followed by the final execution the is called a system design.
-✔After a solid understanding of system design we will move towards the life cycle of a system design.
+✔ After a solid understanding of system design we will move towards the life cycle of a system design.
 In the life cycle of a system deaign there are  some steps to be follow.
-✔1 Requirements
+✔ 1 Requirements
 Again Requirements divided into two parts
-⏺Functional requirements
+⏺ Functional requirements
-⏺Non functional requirements
+⏺ Non functional requirements

-✔2 Prioritization/Phase
+✔ 2 Prioritization/Phase

-✔3 Infrastructure estimations
+✔ 3 Infrastructure estimations
 Again infrastructure estimations divided into three parts.
-⏺Storage
-⏺Computation
-⏺Network
+⏺ Storage
+⏺ Computation
+⏺ Network

-⏺4 Components
+⏺ Components

-⏺5 Communication
+⏺ Communication
 And that is called HLD (High Level Design)
-✔System Design divided into two parts
+✔ System Design divided into two parts
-⏺1 High Level Design
+⏺ 1 High Level Design
-⏺2 Low Level Design
+⏺ 2 Low Level Design

-✔After mastering and solid understanding of these topics we will move towards.
+✔ After mastering and solid understanding of these topics we will move towards.
-✔The back of the envelope calculations.
+✔ The back of the envelope calculations.
-⏺Units of time
+⏺ Units of time
-⏺Comman execution time
+⏺ Comman execution time

-✔After the understanding of these stuffs.
+✔ After the understanding of these stuffs.
 We explored more concepts
-⏺Cache
+⏺ Cache
-⏺Caching mechanism
+⏺ Caching mechanism
-⏺Reading data from main memory, disk and network ⏺Availability
+⏺ Reading data from main memory, disk and network
+⏺ Availability
-⏺Query Per Seconds (QPS)
+⏺ Query Per Seconds (QPS)
-⏺System architect
+⏺ System architect

-And I am very thankful to my most favourite mentor ❤❤❤❤ hashtag#vishwamohan sir

-#Day2session
+Day2session
-😊😊Hello all my linkedln family here I am thrilled to announce that just I deep dive into hashtag#systemdesign ✔Today is my day 2 session I engrossed in this session and get more confidence in system design.
+✔ Today is my day 2 session I engrossed in this session and get more confidence in system design.
-✔It helps me to think about approaches to build a scaleable system and applications.
+✔ It helps me to think about approaches to build a scaleable system and applications.
-✔I have spent 2 to 3 hours to get this valueable knowledge in hashtag#SystemDesign ✔In this session I have learnt these terms and concepts.
+✔ I have spent 2 to 3 hours to get this valueable knowledge in hashtag#SystemDesign ✔ In this session I have learnt these terms and concepts.
-⏺Distributed system
+⏺ Distributed system
-⏺Vertical scaling
+⏺ Vertical scaling
-⏺Challenges of vertical scaling
+⏺ Challenges of vertical scaling
-⏺Horizontal scaling
+⏺ Horizontal scaling
-⏺Challenges of horizontal scaling
+⏺ Challenges of horizontal scaling
-⏺Replication
-⏺Consistency
-⏺Inconsistency
+⏺ Replication
+⏺ Consistency
+⏺ Inconsistency
-⏺Eventually consistency
+⏺ Eventually consistency
-⏺Availability
-⏺Reliability
+⏺ Availability
+⏺ Reliability
-✔After mastering these kinds of stuffs I took 5 minutes break After break I keep it up and stay motivated to mastering these topics that is .......
+✔ After mastering these kinds of stuffs I took 5 minutes break After break I keep it up and stay motivated to mastering these topics that is .......

-⏺CAP THEOREM
+⏺ CAP THEOREM
 C = Consistency
 A = Availability
 P = Partition tolerance
-⏺Actual inference of CAP THEOREM
+⏺ Actual inference of CAP THEOREM
-⏺Intuitive explanation of CAP THEOREM
+⏺ Intuitive explanation of CAP THEOREM
-✔After mastering these kinds of stuffs
+✔ After mastering these kinds of stuffs
-We talked about some interview questions and approaches behind these questions ✔This session was very fruitful for me and I am very thankful to my most favourite mentor ❤❤hashtag#vishwamohan sir
+We talked about some interview questions and approaches behind these questions ✔ This session was very fruitful for me and I am very thankful to my most favourite mentor ❤❤hashtag#vishwamohan sir

 #Day3Session